 This tutorial will walk you through uploading a Zone Set with Calibration data.
 Our Calibration Feature is a great tool for users who want to get estimated counts rather than our StreetLight Index.
 Calibration using your own count data is a feature offered to all users of StreetLight InSight.
 These Zone Sets with Calibration data can be used in the following Project Types: Zone Activity Analysis, O-D Analysis, O-D with Middle Filter Analysis, O-D to Preset Geography, and Segment Analysis.
-Learn more about how to create a Calibrated analysis.
+Zone Sets with Calibration data can also be used with both of our data sources: Navigation-GPS and LBS with Pass-through (including bicycle and pedestrian modes).
+Learn more about how to create a Calibrated analysis, or calibrating a bike/ped project specifically.

-There are two ways to add calibration data to a Project: By using local count data in a Calibration Zone Set or by using StreetLight Data’s 2017 AADT Metrics, which are available in Gold and Platinum StreetLight InSight subscriptions.
+There are two ways to add calibration data to a Project: By using local count data in a Calibration Zone Set or by using StreetLight Data’s 2017 AADT Metrics.
 As with any Project in StreetLight InSight, the first step of using the Calibration Feature is to create a Zone Set, in this case a Calibration Zone Set.
 For this tutorial, we will go step-by-step to help you set up a Calibration Zone Set by uploading a shapefile.

 What is a Calibration Zone Set?